nordic-institute/X-Road/doc/OperationalMonitoring/Testing/test-opmon_x-road_operational_monitoring_testing_plan_Y-1104-2.md

 ## 4 The Use Cases of the Operational Monitoring Daemon in the Context of Testing

-The use cases defined in [[UC-OPMON]](#UC-OPMON) are directly or indirectly covered by the automated integration tests.
+The use cases defined in \[[UC-OPMON](#UC-OPMON)\] are directly or indirectly covered by the automated integration tests.
 In particular:
 * UC OPMON_01: Storing operational data (and updating the in-memory health data) is carried out in all the automated test cases, unless the test checks that operational data is *not* written.
-* UC OPMON_02: Querying operational data is carried out in all the automated test cases except for [[test_health_data]](#test_health_data) which only queries health data.
+* UC OPMON_02: Querying operational data is carried out in all the automated test cases except for \[[test_health_data](#test_health_data)\] which only queries health data.
-* UC OPMON_03: Health data of the security server is queried in the automated test case [[test_health_data]](#test_health_data).
+* UC OPMON_03: Health data of the security server is queried in the automated test case \[[test_health_data](#test_health_data)\].

 ## 5 Automated Integration Testing in Detail

-Automated integration tests are carried out on a pre-configured testing system with the required X-Road components installed and configured, as described in [[TEST-OPMONSTRAT]](#TEST-OPMONSTRAT).
+Automated integration tests are carried out on a pre-configured testing system with the required X-Road components installed and configured, as described in \[[TEST-OPMONSTRAT](#TEST-OPMONSTRAT)\].
 It is assumed that during integration testing, no manual testing is carried out on the same systems.
 Otherwise, arbitrary X-Road message exchange would interfere with the tests and cause false negative results.

 The testcases are listed in alphabetical order.
 They can be run in an arbitrary order and do not depend on the results of each other.